 Right.
 I have my tickets.
 How do I get up there?

-The PEAK 2 PEAK Gondola terminals are approximately two-thirds of the way up the mountains so to get there you start your journey by uploading from the Valley.
+The PEAK 2 PEAK Gondola terminals are approximately two-thirds of the way up the mountains, so to get there, you start your journey by uploading from the valley.
+Access points vary over the season (check the hours of operation page), but typically, you can take the Whistler Village Gondola or the Blackcomb Gondola up the mountain to access the PEAK 2 PEAK Gondola.

-Insider Tip: Make it a loop – go up Blackcomb, take a trip on the PEAK 2 PEAK Gondola, then head down via Whistler.
-Take a look at this blog for some fun stats on the gondola system: Inspiring Mountain Innovations on a World Scale.
+Insider Tip: Make it a loop – go up Blackcomb, take a trip on the PEAK 2 PEAK Gondola, then head down via Whistler (or vice versa).

 Can I upload at the Creekside Gondola?